Handling Context Compaction

 | 7 | Docs and tests |

-Re-read only the highest-risk touched files and the closest call sites.
-Run at least one narrow verification command.
+Re-read only the highest-risk touched files and their closest call sites.
+Run at least one narrow verification.
 If even that doesn't fit, stop and report an incomplete handoff that names: files changed, what was checked, what remains unchecked, and the next verification command to run.

 A truthful incomplete handoff is more useful than a false completion claim.
 The human can finish the verification; they cannot recover lost trust in a confident final response that turned out to be wrong.